 So you’re considering taking up a combat sport.
-You’ve heard about all of the amazing benefits of training: self discipline, confidence, exercise, improved coordination, and of course, self defense.
+You might have heard about all of the amazing benefits of training in fight sports: self discipline, confidence, exercise, improved coordination, and of course, self defense.
 There’s only one question.

 Which combat sport is right for you?